GRAPHIC-Markets in Q3: Gains, pains and oil reigns

 All rise https://tmsnrt.rs/3PxTvDj

-(Addtional reporting by Dhara Ranasinghe and Elizabeth Howcroft in London; Editing by Toby Chopra)
+(Addtional reporting by Dhara Ranasinghe and Elizabeth Howcroft in London; Editing by Toby Chopra and Nick Macfie)

 ((marc.jones@thomsonreuters.com; +44 (0)20 7513 4042; Reuters Messaging: marc.jones.thomsonreuters.com@reuters.net Twitter @marcjonesrtrs))